Inclusion

 Sustainability Initiatives

-I set up a sustainability commission, the county has set up an internal sustainability committee, and I've almost eliminated all paper from my office.
-Compare that to the thousands of pages a month that were normally printed for the District 2 office…
+In response to the growing environmental concerns, I have contributed to the establishment of a sustainability commission, an internal sustainability committee, and the creation of a Sustainability Officer position.
+Personally, I've eliminated nearly all paper from my office.
+Previously, thousands of pages were printed a month for the District 2 office.

 Glass Recycling